kth-tcs/trustfull-demonstrator/README.md

 Once the mix network has produced the public key, the script pushes it to the vote collecting server.
 Once prompted, go to <https://vmn-webapp.azurewebsites.net/> and proceed with the election.

+### Collecting the votes for the tallying

+TODO merge scripts `tally-election-on-azure.py` and `scripts/vbt_tally.py` and update doc

-Press Enter to continue.
-The script will first get the ciphertexts from the vote collecting servers and proceed to upload them to the mix network which will finally jointly decode them.
+The script `tally-election-on-azure.py` will first get the ciphertexts from the vote collecting servers and proceed to upload them to the mix network which will finally jointly decode them.

 The plaintexts can be decoded with the script [`scripts/vbt_tally.py`](script/vbt_tally.py) which will also upload the results to <https://vmn-webapp.azurewebsites.net/results> (by default).

-Finally, make sure to shut down `vmn*` servers to avoid unnecessary charges.
+TODO: explain how to run the standalone verifier and understand the input/output

+### Shutting down all servers

+TODO

+In order to avoid unnecessary charges on Azure, it is important to shut down all servers.

+This can be done with script XXXXX which shuts down `vmn*` servers.

+## Diversification of the election code

+TODO explain diversification, and link to crow repo and paper

+### Diversification of muladd

+TODO what is mul_add, how to compile and run it

+### Serving diversified muladd in an election

+TODO explain and scripts